Jerry Lawler: Personal life

 Lawler is a collector of Coca-Cola and Superman merchandise, and owns a replica of the Batmobile from the 1960s Batman series.

-In late 1993, Lawler was indicted in Jefferson County, Kentucky on charges of statutory rape and sodomy of a 15-year-old girl.
-The charges were later dropped after the alleged victim recanted her story.
+In late 1993, Lawler was indicted in Jefferson County, Kentucky, on charges of statutory rape and sodomy of a 13-year-old girl.
+Lawler later made a plea for a lesser charge after witnesses refused to testify.
 Lawler then returned to work for the World Wrestling Federation.

-Lawler's son Brian was found hanging in the Hardeman County Jail on July 29, 2018 and was pronounced dead later that day.
+Lawler's son Brian was found hanging in the Hardeman County Jail on July 29, 2018, and was pronounced dead later that day.
 On the one-year anniversary of his death, Lawler filed a wrongful death lawsuit against Hardeman County, Hardeman County Sheriff John Doolen and others for allegedly failing to protect him.
 He alleged that Doolen had personally promised to "keep an eye" on Brian after he was incarcerated.
+The case was dismissed on September 20, 2024.

-On February 7, 2023, Lawler was rushed to hospital after suffering a stroke at his Florida home.
+On February 7, 2023, Lawler was rushed to the hospital after suffering a stroke at his Florida home.
 Lawler had previously suffered a stroke in 2018.

+Lawler was scheduled to appear at HorrorHound Weekend in Cincinnati on Friday, September 5, 2025; however, on September 10, it was reported that "due to some personal matters" he had to cancel.
+The following day on September 11, TMZ reported that Lawler cancelled due to suffering his third stroke since 2018 at one of his homes in Florida on that Friday and was hospitalized.
+Lawler's daughter Jenny confirmed that her father was on the road to recovery and that she was taking Lawler back to his primary residence in Memphis where he will rest up for a few more weeks before getting back to normal.
+According to Lawler's caregiver, his 2023 stroke impacted the left side of his body while his 2025 stroke impacted the right side of the body and slightly impacted his vision as well however he is still able to walk and talk.